THREEhundo/dom-manipulation/Tic-Tac-Toe/README.md

              c.
 Link winner score to modal

 Problem -> boardgame array would not reset to empty array because the reference to boardgame from the resetGameboard method points to a new boardgame array and not the one already instantiated.
+Solution -> changed boardgame from a sparse array to an empty one.
+Changed winningCondition method to check div innerText for 3 in a row instead of checking array positions.

+Problem -> Modal needs to pop on ties.
+Solution ->